a-schild/Zabbix-HyperV-Templates/README.md

 ## Usage
 * Import provided templates.
 Allow Zabbix to create necessary groups.
 (Just to check that everything works as expected.
 You can modify all the details to suit your needs later.)

 *  Copy provided PowerShell script to the desired location on your HyperV host machine.
+   If your server(s) are not running a english version of windows, you will have to modify the performance counters to match the names in the server OS language.

 * Put these lines in your _zabbix_agentd.conf_ on Hyper-V Host
  Adjust the paths according to the previous step.